020 3404 5177

 Understanding these conditions helps identify the source of the issue more accurately and apply a treatment that addresses the root cause rather than just the visible signs.
 This approach not only resolves the immediate problem but also reduces the risk of the infestation returning in the future.

-Important Notice: For properties with 4 or more bedrooms, please contact us directly for a customised quote.
-Additional charges may apply for parking, and a £90 surcharge applies to appointments booked between 8 PM and 7:30 AM.
+For properties with four or more bedrooms, a customised quotation may be required.
+Additional charges may apply for parking, while appointments booked between 8:00 PM and 7:30 AM are subject to a late-hours surcharge.

 A recent callout in a Victorian conversion close to Abingdon’s riverside streets involved persistent noise reports from a basement kitchen area.
 On arrival, inspection traced rodent movement through an old soil stack void that connected multiple flats within the same structure.
 In properties like this, hidden service gaps behind thick masonry walls allow rats to move between levels without detection.
 A structured rodent control programme was implemented, focusing first on access mapping, then sealing entry points before any treatment to prevent displacement into adjoining units.